 She added, "He did not bulls--t us.
 You try to give kids the best childhood possible.
 But you also have to prepare them for the shitty world."

-All of which has also made the duo particularly protective of their brother Blanket, who at 15 understandably remains the least visible member of the Michael Jackson branch of the family tree, a new photo Paris just posted on Instagram being the first sanctioned pic we've seen of him in several years.
+All of which has also made the duo particularly protective of Bigi, who has remained the least visible member of the branch of their sprawling family tree.
+When Paris posted a photo of herself with both brothers around Christmas in 2017, it was the first sanctioned pic the public had seen of Bigi in several years.

-Blanket—born Prince Michael Jackson II—was only 7 when his father died on June 25, 2009.
-It was at the massive star-studded memorial for Jackson held at Los Angeles' Staples Center that the world really got their first look at the artist's children.
+He was only 7 when their father died on June 25, 2009.
+It was at the massive star-studded memorial for Michael held at Los Angeles' Staples Center that the world really got their first look at the artist's children.
 Easily the most heartbreaking moment was 11-year-old Paris informing a till-then quite skeptical world in her never-before-heard voice, "I just wanted to say, ever since I was born, Daddy has been the best father you could ever imagine.
 And I just wanted to say I love him so much."

-Blanket, who sat in the front row with his siblings and grandparents, clutched a program and a Michael Jackson doll.
+The child still known then as Blanket sat in the front row with his siblings and grandparents, clutching a program and a Michael doll.

-All three kids were entrusted to the care of their grandmother Katherine Jackson, whom Michael had been extremely close to.
+All three kids were entrusted to the care of their paternal grandmother Katherine Jackson.

-In addition to Katherine (she and husband Joe Jackson remain married but have lived separately for years) there was a slew of aunts, uncles and cousins who rallied around them, but Prince, Paris and Blanket all had their own challenges adjusting to their new world without their dad, who'd been their constant companion.
+In addition to their grandma (she and husband Joe Jackson remained married but had lived separately for years before he died in 2018) there was a slew of aunts, uncles and cousins who rallied around them, but Prince, Paris and Blanket all had their own challenges adjusting to their new world without their dad, who had been their constant companion.

-They had been home-schooled when they lived with their father at his Neverland Ranch and at the Jackson family's sprawling Encino, Calif., compound, designated "the Hayvenhurst House," but they were enrolled in private school after his death.
+They had been home-schooled when they lived with their father at his Neverland Ranch and at the sprawling family compound in Encino, designated "the Hayvenhurst House," but they were enrolled in private school after his death.

-And then...Blanket.
-Even his nickname ensured that he would be considered an enigma.
+But even the nickname Blanket ensured that Prince Michael II would be considered an enigma.

-"It's an expression I use with my family and my employees," Michael Jackson explained the moniker in an interview.
-"I say, 'you should blanket me, you should blanket her with something—meaning, like, a blanket is a blessing.
-It's a way of us showing our love and caring."
+"It's an expression I use with my family and my employees," Michael explained the moniker in an interview.
+"I say, 'you should blanket me, you should blanket her with something'—meaning, like, a blanket is a blessing.
+It's a way of showing love and caring."
 Meanwhile, the identity of Blanket's biological mother was never revealed.